neoreeps/surface-pro-3/README.md

 ```

 ### Apply the patches and Build
-Copy or download the above patches and apply each of them with:
+Copy or download the above patch and apply with:
 ```
-patch -p1 --ignore-whitespace -i {patch}
+patch -p1 --ignore-whitespace -i wily_surface.patch
 ```

 For the 3.19 kernels apply all 4 patches, for the 4.2.0 kernel just apply the wily_sp3.path file.